AtomicTessellator/fhi-vibes/docs/Documentation/cli.md

   slurm          provide template slurm settings
 ```

-Each of the the sub-commands has its own `--help` for additional information.
 The templates are printed to screen and can be piped to a file with `| tee`, `>` or `>>`.

 ## `vibes info`

 ```
 $ vibes info --help